eiron/KeymastersKeepGames/UniversalGameTester/README.md

 ### Common Issues

-**Error: "No module named 'worlds.C:\...'"**
+**Tool doesn't appear in Archipelago launcher**
-- This happens when the tool is placed in Archipelago's worlds directories
+- Ensure the .apworld file is in the correct directory (`worlds` or `custom_worlds`)
-- Solution: Move to a separate folder and run directly
+- Restart Archipelago launcher after adding the file
+- Check that the file isn't corrupted or blocked by antivirus

 **No games found during scanning**
 - The tool automatically scans for Keymaster's Keep games in your setup
 - Verify your game files are accessible and follow naming conventions

-**Import or dependency errors**
-- The tool has built-in error handling for missing dependencies
-- Most import issues are resolved automatically through the mock system
+- Ensure you have files available in your keymasters_keep folder

+**GUI display issues**
+- All Unicode characters have been replaced with ASCII equivalents for Kivy compatibility
+- If text appears garbled, ensure your system supports the character encoding

 ### Results Interpretation